tri-cods/html-css/sections/01-introduction.md

 CSS is usually used in conjunction with HTML.
 HTML tells the browser what the different parts of a document _are_.
 CSS tells the browser what the parts of the document should _look like_.
 It is essentially a set of rules that are applied when rendering an HTML document.
 Its name—Cascading Style Sheets—refers to the fact that there is an order of precedence in how the browswer applies CSS rules to a document.
 More specific rules overwrite less specific rules.

-## Where does the internet come in?
+## Where Does the Internet Come In?

 Together, these languages can be used to write and style a website using a text editor (such as Visual Studio Code) directly from your computer.
 No internet access needed.